beyondstorage/go-storage/docs/design/8-normalize-metadata-storage-class.md

 - Read storage class from pairs, service need to parse from global storage class
 - Write storage class to metadata, service need to format into global storage class
-- Meet unsupported storage class while parsing from global storage class
-  - Use `Hot` if service doesn't have other storage class
-  - Return `ErrStorageClassNotSupported` with service name and storage class name is services have more than one storage class
+- Meet unsupported storage class while parsing from global storage class, return `ErrStorageClassNotSupported` with service name and storage class name is services have more than one storage class
 - Meet unsupported storage class while formatting into global storage class, return `ErrStorageClassNotSupported` with service name and storage class name

 ## Rationale